aslyadneva/ecommerce-store/README.md

 # E-Commerce Store

-An e-commerce store built with React.
+The front-end of an e-commerce store built with React.
 Browse and search for products, add them to cart, and complete the checkout process.

 [E-Commerce Store](https://ecom-site.netlify.app/)